chriscrsmith/chriscrsmith.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 image: mountains.jpg
 ---

-I just started this site so please bare with me as I add more content...
+I just started this site so please bear with me as I add more content...